DeepRank/deeprank/paper/paper.md

 ```
 # Conclusion

 `DeepRank` provides a user friendly platform for researcher to train their models on their own data for applications ranging from PPI ranking to XXX.
+The featurization is assisted by dedicatd classes that handle the calculation and user can define their own features very easily and use `DeepRank` to map them on grids and store the maps in the HDF5 files.
+Sevral metrics are included in `DeepRank` but users can also define their own.
+Users can then specify the architecture of their network using standaed pytorch notation as well as the optimizer and the loss function.
+The training of the model can then be performed easily.

 # Acknowledgements